jg-rp/python-jsonpath/docs/cli.md

 ### `--pretty`

 Enable pretty formatting when outputting JSON.
-Add's newlines and indentation to output specified with the `-o` or `--output` option.
+Adds newlines and indentation to output specified with the `-o` or `--output` option.
 Without the `--pretty` option, the following example output is on one line.

 ```console
 $ json pointer -p "/categories/1/products/0" -f /tmp/source.json